All Episodes

 And then he appointed Robert Mueller.

-You know, it's um, and then you watch, you know, Russia, Russia, Russia didn't work, and the hope right now is that stormy, stormy, stormy is gonna work.
+You know, it's, and then you watch, you know, Russia, Russia, Russia didn't work.

 The Weekly Standard actually pointed this out.

-It was about perjury, subrantion of perjury, and obstruction of justice in that case.
+It was about perjury, subrenation of perjury, and obstruction of justice in that case.

-And the person that had filed the lawsuit was Paula Jones, who said she could talk about distinguishing characteristics, etc.
+And the person that had filed the lawsuit was Paula Jones, who said she could talk about distinguishing characteristics, etc., which I guess the attorney now for Stormy Daniels is suggesting in one interview where I saw.

-and they would have been somewhat concerned about a president with power, you know, having this relationship with a young girl, I don't know, she's 20 years old at the time, 19, 20, 21, the cigar issues and everything else in between, and that's sorted affair.
+And they would have been somewhat concerned about a president with power, you know, having this relationship with a young girl.

-Or, you know, we I was to think I was the only one that brought up the hypocrisy of Hillary and women.
+Or, you know, I always think I was the only one that brought up the hypocrisy of Hillary and women.

 She wasn't asked about these issues.

-I still to this day cannot understand how the Clinton Foundation takes money from countries that abuse women.
+I still to this day cannot understand how the Clinton Foundation takes money from countries that abuse women, literally abuses them.

 Women in Saudi Arabia can't drive still.